RandyGaul/cute_framework/doc/graphics/batch/batch_quad.md

 # batch_quad

-Pops the last tint pushed onto the batch.
+Pushes a quad onto the batch.

 ## Syntax